sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

 a human participant, then the actual response will occur the first time one of these trigger events occurs.\ [#]_ This means that RT data are systematically non-normal.
-Okay, so if normality is assumed by all the tests, and is mostly but not always satisfied (at least approximately) by real world data, how can we check the normality of a sample?
+Okay, so if normality is assumed by all the tests, and is mostly but not always satisfied (at least approximately) by real-world data, how can we check the normality of a sample?
 In this section I discuss two methods:
 QQ plots and the Shapiro-Wilk test.